-Example 19.54.
+Example 20.54.
 Putting items into working memory: extract from PetStore.drl

 '''

-// Insert each item in the shopping cart into the Working Memory
+// Insert each item in the shopping cart into the Working Memory // Insert each item in

+the shopping cart into the Working Memoryrule "Explode Cart" agenda-group "init"

+auto-focus true salience 10

+== -1 ) $item : Purchase() from $order.itemsthen

+insert( $item

+kcontext.getKnowledgeRuntime().getAgenda().getAgendaGroup( "show items" ).setFocus();

+kcontext.getKnowledgeRuntime().getAgenda().getAgendaGroup( "evaluate" ).setFocus();end

-// Insert each item in the shopping cart into the Working Memory
+Memory // Insert each item in the shopping cart into

+the Working Memory

 rule "Explode Cart"

 agenda-group "init"

 auto-focus true

 salience 10

-dialect "java"

-when

-'''

-'''

-$order : Order( grossTotal == -1 )
+dialect "java"when $order : Order( grossTotal

+== -1 )

-$item : Purchase() from $order.items
+$item :

-then
+Purchase()

+from $order.itemsthen

 insert( $item );

-kcontext.getKnowledgeRuntime().getAgenda().getAgendaGroup( "show
+kcontext.getKnowledgeRuntime().getAgenda().getAgendaGroup(

-items" ).setFocus();
+"show items" ).setFocus();

-kcontext.getKnowledgeRuntime().getAgenda().getAgendaGroup( "evaluate" ).setFocus();
+kcontext.getKnowledgeRuntime().getAgenda().getAgendaGroup(

-end

 '''

 This rule matches against all orders that do not yet have their grossTotal calculated .
 It loops for each purchase item in that order.
-Some parts of the "Explode Cart" rule should be familiar: the rule name, the salience (suggesting the order for the rules being fired) and the dialect set to " java".
+Some parts of the "Explode Cart" rule should be familiar: the rule name, the salience (suggesting the order for the rules being fired) and the dialect set to "java".
 There are three new features:

 - agenda-group "init" defines the name of the agenda group.
 In this case, there is only one rule in the group.
-However, neither the Java code nor a rule consequence sets the focus to this group, and therefore it relies on the next attribute for its chance to fire. - auto-focus true ensures that this rule, while being the only rule in the agenda group, gets a chance to fire when fireAllRules() is called from the Java code. - kcontext....setFocus() sets the focus to the "show items" and "evaluate" agenda groups in turn, permitting their rules to fire.
+However, neither the Java code nor a rule consequence sets the focus to this group, and therefore it relies on the next attribute for its chance to fire. - auto-focus true ensures that this rule, while being the only rule in the agenda group, gets a chance to fire when fireAllRules() is called from the Java code.

+• kcontext....setFocus() sets the focus to the "show items" and "evaluate" agenda groups in turn, permitting their rules to fire.
 In practice, we loop through all items on the order, inserting them into memory, then firing the other rules after each insert.